lowlydba/jobsjson.org/index.md

 The `jobs.json` specification defines a well-known file format, similar to `robots.txt` or [`humans.txt`](https://humanstxt.org/), that organizations can use to publish their open job positions in a machine-readable format.
 By placing a `jobs.json` file at the root of your domain, you make it easy for job aggregators, career tools, and automated systems to discover and parse your available positions.

+Job postings are scattered across various platforms, formats, and systems.
+Organizations maintain careers pages with inconsistent structures and vendors, making it difficult for job seekers to programmatically search across companies, aggregators to reliably collect listings, and tools to provide unified search experiences.

+A standardized, [well-known file format][well-known] placed at a predictable location enables automatic discovery, consistent structure across organizations, simple implementation, no proprietary platform lock-in, and flexibility to list individual jobs or simply link to your careers page.

 <div style="padding: 1em; background-color: #d1ecf1; border-left: 4px solid #0c5460; color: #0c5460; margin: 1em 0;">
   <strong>📝 Note:</strong> This is a prototype specification and may change based on community feedback and real-world implementation experience.
 We encourage early adopters to try it out and share their feedback.
 </div>

 - [Tutorial](#tutorial)
   - [Getting Started with jobs.json](#getting-started-with-jobsjson)